-Back then they were the new owners of the 800 acre Walindi palm oil plantation on the shores of Kimbe Bay and had learned to dive a few years earlier assuming what they saw underwater in Kimbe Bay was quite normal.
+Back then they were the new owners of the 800 acre Walindi palm oil plantation on the shores of Kimbe Bay.
+They had learned to dive a few years earlier assuming what they saw underwater in Kimbe Bay was quite normal.

-But less well known though is what Max and Cecilie have done to preserve the unique biodiversity of Kimbe Bay as a result of their epiphany on the shores of the faraway Sinai Peninsula.
+But less well known though is what Max and Cecilie have done to preserve the unique biodiversity of Kimbe Bay.
+As a direct result of their epiphany on the shores of the faraway Sinai Peninsula.

 Kimbe Bay Conservation – Traditional Practices

-Papua New Guinea traditional society is based on a very strong allegiance to clan and tribe and to this day almost 85% of the population still lives a village-based subsistence lifestyle.
+Papua New Guinea traditional society is based on a very strong allegiance to clan and tribe.
+To this day almost 85% of the population still lives a village-based subsistence lifestyle.

-Very little land in PNG is privately owned and rather than individual ownership, the vast majority falls under the communal ownership of the multitude of tribes that are the fabric of the country.
+Very little land in PNG is privately owned.
+Rather than individual ownership, the vast majority falls under the communal ownership of the multitude of tribes that are the fabric of the country.
 Which means that quite uniquely, the stewardship of the land, and in coastal regions the associated areas of the sea, is a shared responsibility led by the tribal elders.

-The land and the sea provide what the villages needs to live and therefore it is in the interests of the clan, and the greater tribe, to manage those resources in what we in the “developed world” would refer to as a sustainable manner.
+The land and the sea provide what the villages needs to live.
+Therefore it is in the interests of the clan, and the greater tribe, to manage those resources.
+Basically in what we in the “developed world” would refer to as a sustainable manner.

-Kimbe Bay Conservation – The Subtle Impact of Palm Oil
+Kimbe Bay Conservation – Subtle Impact of Palm Oil

-The cultivation of high yielding oil palms in large plantations is a very critical export-focused business endeavor in a province deprived of virtually any other major industry, and its labor-intensive methodology provides a significant number of employment opportunities for the local population.
+The cultivation of high yielding oil palms in large plantations is a critical export-orientated industry in a province like New Britain that has virtually no other major industries.
+And its labor-intensive methodology provides a significant number of employment opportunities for the local population.

 But, as with all things, there is also a downside and in countries like Indonesia and Malaysia the palm oil industry has received considerable negative press because of the common practices of draining and burning peat land and clearing primary rainforest to establish new plantations.

-Further compounding the situation, as new people and new ways flooded in to the area, was the move away from the traditional cultural practices which had evolved over the centuries to sustain the subsistence lifestyle of Kimbe Bay.
+Further compounding the situation, as new people and new ways flooded in to the area, was the move away from the traditional cultural practices in sustaining the subsistence lifestyle of Kimbe Bay.

-Both Max and Cecilie Benjamin are trained agronomists and by the early 1990’s it was becoming obvious to them that, if left unchecked, the changes occurring due to the population growth in Kimbe Bay could only degrade its pristine environment.
+Both Max and Cecilie Benjamin are trained agronomists.
+By the early 1990’s it was becoming obvious to them that, if left unchecked, the changes occurring due to the population growth in Kimbe Bay could only degrade its pristine environment.

-In 1993 they joined forces with the local government and The Nature Conservancy (TNC) to develop an overall long-term conservation strategy for Kimbe Bay, which would also support sensitive and sustainable tourism development in the area.
+In 1993 Max and Cecilie joined forces with the local government and The Nature Conservancy (TNC).
+The plan was to develop an overall long-term conservation strategy for Kimbe Bay.
+Which would also support sensitive and sustainable tourism development in the area.

-TNC is a respected not-for-profit organization who came on board knowing that while Kimbe Bay faced environmental challenges going forward, it had largely escaped the ravages of cyanide and dynamite fishing associated with the live reef fish trade, which had wreaked so much damage to coral reefs across Southeast Asia.
+TNC is a respected not-for-profit organization.
+It came on board knowing that while Kimbe Bay faced environmental challenges going forward, it had largely escaped the ravages of cyanide and dynamite fishing associated with the live reef fish trade, which had wreaked so much damage to coral reefs across Southeast Asia.

 The following year TNC, supported logistically by Walindi, carried out the first ever evaluation of the marine environment of Kimbe Bay to try and quantify its biodiversity.

-The results of the REA were staggering as they revealed for the first time the magnitude of the bay’s marine diversity, with a total of 860 species of fish and 345 species of stony corals identified on the 78 sites visited!
+The results of the REA were staggering as they revealed for the first time the magnitude of the bay’s marine diversity.
+A total of 860 species of fish and 345 species of stony corals identified on the 78 sites visited!